 (f) tuck the laces (already firmly tightened) under hockey socks

-(g) stuff shin-guard between regular socks and hockey socks with bottom of shin guard now going in front of tongue of skate boot
+(g) stuff shin-guard between regular socks and hockey socks with bottom of shin guard now going in

 (h) wind clear plastic hockey tape (easily tearable kind) from bottom to top: one loop at bottom around top of ankles (now your laces can't accidentally come undone during your game/practice!), continue with 1/2 to 1 loop diagonally around calf to get to one more loop just below the knee